bitrise-io/devcenter/_articles/en/reviews/setting-up-azure-ad-sso-for-bitrise.md

 1. Toggle the `Enforce SAML SSO` switch to the right on the `Single Sign On` tab of the org.
 2. Click `Save Changes`.

-From now on, org members will be only able to log in using SAML SSO.
+From now on, org members will be able to log in exclusively via SAML SSO.

 ![](/img/enforce-sso.png)